 Zionist view of the required transformation of Galilee transcends the mere demographic distribution.
 The basis of their characterization of the "problem", for Galilee and the West Bank alike, is anchored in an inherently racist view of the indigenous Arab population of the area.
-In 1977, in brutal and arrogant candor, then Minister of Agriculture Sharon warned about the Arab "genile" population, and called for "saving the Galilee" (Al-Ittihad, 12 Sept.
+In 1977, in brutal and arrogant candor, then Mnister of Agriculture Sharon warned about the Arab "gentile" population, and called for "saving the Galilee" (A-Ittihad, 12 Sept.
 1977).
-This is the same official, it must be remembered, who is the current Israeli Defense Minister, and whose plan "envisages 2,000,000 settlers in the West Bank alone" (Tamari 1980: 88).
+This is the same official, it must be remembered, who is the current Israeli Defense Mnister, and whose plan "envisages 2,000,000 settlers in the West Bank alone" (Tamari 1980: 88).
 Two years following Sharon's warning a high ranking IDF officer expressed the view that the Arabs in Galilee are "cancer" in the body of the state (Haaretz, 30 November - 7 December 1979).

-Such pervasive racism is not limited to top government officials, nor to the Arabs in Galilee; it permeates the various levels of the settlement (<a href="https://hi
+Such pervasive racism is not limited to top government officials, nor to the Arabs in Galilee; it permeates the various levels of the settlement (hitnahlout) project, official and unofficial.
+The following encounter is an illustration of this view:

-In another instance, a peasant asked an official / of the Israel Lands Administration/, "What are you offering me?
-Is my land worth only two hundred pounds per dumnum?"
+In another instance, a peasant asked an official [of the Israel Lands Administration], "What are you offering me?
+Is myland worth only two hundred pounds per dunnum?"
 The official replied, "This is not your land, it is ours, and we are paying you 'watchman's' wages, for that is all you are.
 You have watched our land for two thousand years and now we are paying your fee.
 But the land has always been ours!
-(Hanna Naqqara, Al-Ittihad, July 15, 1966, as quoted in Jiryes 1976: 73-74)
+(Hanna Naqqara, Alttihad, July 15, 1966, as quoted in Jiryes 1976: 73-74)